hhu-stups/b-language-extension/README.md

 ## Future plans
 - Linter Support (via Server, is still in development by Mircosoft https://microsoft.github.io/language-server-protocol/specifications/specification-3-16/)
 - Quickfix support aká Code Completion
-- Compelation and Feedback via ProB Java kernel instead of cli calls. (will improve performance and give access to more features)
+- Completion and Feedback via ProB Java kernel instead of cli calls. (will improve performance and give access to more features)

 ## Release Notes

-### 1.0.0
+### 1.0.1

-- switched to Java Server and will be able to access ProB Kernel library.
+- debug mode is now disabled by default
+- debug console will now behave more reasonable behavior
-- server has now debug option and output
+- updated server version to take care of windows and mac problems; server will now use process builder and handle process output properly